Create a Great Book Appendix: A Guide for Nonfiction Authors

 The Chicago Manual of Style (CMOS) uses “appendixes” (without quotes).

 The ultimate arbiter of general spelling matters for the CMOS is Merriam-Webster’s Collegiate Dictionary.
-CMOS prefers to use the primary variant of any spellings.
+CMOS prefers to use the primary variant for a given word.
 (See CMOS, p.
 418, section 7.1 and p.
 419, section 7.6.)

 The Collegiate (p.
 60) gives “appendixes” as its primary variant, so use this spelling.